seniorjoinu/ic-stable-memory/docs/migration.md

 > find a way to include them into the rest of your app.
 >
 > **But do not migrate old heavy canisters**.

+First of all, `ic-stable-memory` collections have a very similar API to `std` collections.
+So, you should be able to migrate with as few changes as possible.

 Let's imagine we have a canister like this
 ```rust